pcoder/DroidWifiScan/README.md

   1. Too many access points makes the graph clutter.
   2. Show corresponding legend of a graph on selection
   3. Highlight the graph that is currently selected
+5. To test on different versions of android and on different devices.